CoolCat467/fix-lwjgl/README.md

 for 32 bit Raspberry Pi OS bullseye, but I have not tested that yet.

-This *might* work on the new Apple M1 chips, as they are arm64 processors, but this is unlikely.
+This *might* work on the new Apple M1 chips, as they are arm64 processors, but this is unlikely without changes.
 I have not tested this either.

 If possible, if this script works on anything not listed as tested, please tell me using discussions.